 Is It Effective?

 Physicians have been using this therapy on patients who are looking for safe alternatives for pain management.
 In fact, since the late 1960s, over 2000 studies have been conducted on this alternative pain relief solution.
-Most of the studies were double blinded and placebo controlled, and has been proven to be a very effective method to eliminate pain.
+These double blinded and placebo controlled studies have proven this therapy to be a very effective method to eliminate pain.

 What Are The Benefits And Disadvantages Of Cold Laser Therapy?

-It is considered a new procedure in the medical community, and there are some benefits and disadvantages to the procedure.
+The medical community considers cold laser therapy a new procedure, and there are some benefits and disadvantages to the procedure.

-Some of the advantages of cold laser therapy are that there is no recovery time associated with the treatment.
+Cold laser therapy has the advantage of no recovery time associated with the treatment.
 As previously discussed, this is a noninvasive treatment.
 Patients do not need to take medications during or after the treatment.

 The major downside is that it may take several treatments before a patient begins to feel the full effects of the treatment.
 This means that patients may need to have up to 4 treatments a week.

-Cold laser treatment for pain is one of the options available for pain management.
-It is considered an effective treatment for different types of pain by a majority of health care professionals.
+In conclusion, cold laser treatment for pain is one of the options available for pain management.
+A majority of health care professionals consider it is an effective treatment for different types of pain.

 Schedule an appointment today to find out more information about our pain relief solutions.